alienator88/McBrew/README.md

 5. A new window will open.
 From the list of McBrew rows, select the topmost one, and click `Distribute App`
 6. Click `Copy App`
 7. Open the resulting folder.
 You'll see an app called McBrew.
 Drag McBrew to your `/Applications/` folder, and you're done!

+## Thanks

+Much appreciation for the original, Cork, from https://github.com/buresdv

 ## License